Foamysworld/FMission/README.md

 I credit you all in this work as I have read so many scripts and learned so much from them that I can not tell you where or who I got ideas from any more.
 So, I credit you all.

+NOTE: As of Oct 17, 2014 this project is no longer being worked on.
+I have moved on to Arma 3.

 -------------------------------------------------------------------------------------------
 CODE DISCLAIMER: